 Once you have a clear perception of point 2. , think about the solution you can offer.
 And only then, and not before, translate these solutions in images, textures, colors, and text.

 By sticking to this process, you will always have an answer to your client’s questions or arguments because the entire process is well-thought and studied.
-That doesn’t mean that you will always get the visual part right from the beginning, but the structure behind it is solid, and you have arguments why you chose this or that material.
+That doesn’t mean that you will still get the visual part right from the beginning, but the structure behind it is solid, and you have arguments why you chose this or that material.

 You want to avoid answering the question of ‘why did you pick these textures’, with “I thought they looked good on the board and fit in the overall composition.”